rinivarg/ReproRehab2024-Pod3/Materials/Week 6/README.md

 1) Start your own codebook on Google Colab here: https://colab.research.google.com
 2) Or your own project on Posit Cloud: https://posit.cloud
     * Find how you can open *any* R project shared on GitHub on Posit Cloud: [new R project from Git Repo][def]
-3) Convert R code to Jupyter Notebooks for use in Colab: https://stackoverflow.com/questions/57777009/how-can-i-convert-a-rmd-document-to-a-jupyter-notebook
+3) Convert R code to Jupyter Notebooks for use in Colab: [using Jupytext](https://stackoverflow.com/questions/57777009/how-can-i-convert-a-rmd-document-to-a-jupyter-notebook)

 [def]: https://docs.posit.co/cloud/guide/projects/#:~:text=files%20pre%2Dloaded.-,RStudio%20Projects,Topics%20section%20for%20more%20info.